GenericMappingTools/gmt/doc/rst/source/grdmix.rst

 **-A**\ *alpha*
     Get a constant alpha (0-1), or a grid (0-1) or image (0-255) with alphas.
-    The final image will have a transparency layer determined by these values.
+    The final image will have a transparency layer add based on these values.

 .. _-C: